Austin, TX

 Call Triaging

-• Travis County officials started with a narrow list of call types appropriate for transfer to EMCOT responding clinicians, including suicidal ideation, parent-child conflicts, and individuals with symptoms of psychosis, paranoia, and delusion.
+- Travis County officials started with a narrow list of call types appropriate for transfer to EMCOT responding clinicians, including suicidal ideation; parent-child conflicts; and individuals with symptoms of psychosis, paranoia, and delusion.
 Since the program started, it has expanded eligible call types to include welfare checks called in by a third party.
 Additionally, EMCOT clinicians can be conferenced into mental health calls when police are assigned if there is a public safety issue or imminent risk of harm.
-On these calls, EMCOT clinicians help to de-escalate and gather information that can be helpful to the responding officer upon arrival.
+On these calls, EMCOT clinicians help de-escalate and gather information that can be helpful to the responding officer upon arrival.

-• Since 2013, first responders have dispatched EMCOT clinicians after they receive a call for service.
-For example, when law enforcement or EMS respond to the call received by 911 call takers, they would then page EMCOT clinicians to the scene when there was a mental health need.
+- Since 2013, first responders have dispatched EMCOT clinicians after they receive a call for service.
+For example, when law enforcement or EMS respond to a call received by 911 call takers, they then page EMCOT clinicians to the scene when there is a mental health need.

-• In 2019, EMCOT clinicians were also embedded in the 911 call center.
-If a 911 call taker determines that someone is having a mental health crisis and there is no imminent safety risks, the call is transferred to the EMCOT in-house clinician.
+- In 2019, EMCOT clinicians were also embedded in the 911 call center.
+If a 911 call taker determines that someone is having a mental health crisis and there are no imminent safety risks, the call is transferred to the EMCOT in-house clinician.
 The clinician provides a crisis screening and needs assessment over the phone and dispatches EMCOT responding clinicians, if needed.

-• Embedded clinicians in Austin handle approximately 80 percent of calls entirely over the phone.
-If Austin 911 call takers see that the embedded clinician is unavailable when an appropriate, non-urgent call comes in, they can put calls in a queue for the clinician to call back once they are available.
+- Embedded clinicians in Austin handle approximately 80 percent of calls entirely over the phone.
+When the embedded clinician is unavailable, 911 call takers put non-urgent calls in a queue for the clinician to call back once they are available.
+In 2023, clinicians handled 5,940 calls.

-• According to 2021 data, EMCOT responding clinicians were dispatched a total of 3,346 total times, including through ATCEMS, Austin PD, and the Travis County sheriff’s office, averaging 9 dispatches per day.
+- According to FY 2024 data, EMCOT-responding clinicians were dispatched a total of 3,130 total times, including through ATCEMS, Austin PD, and the Travis County sheriff’s office, averaging 8–9 dispatches per day.

-• Central Booking counseling staff and Travis County Correctional Complex (TCCC) can also send referrals to EMCOT responding clinicians to assist people in accessing services post release.
+- Central Booking counseling staff and Travis County Correctional Complex can also send referrals to EMCOT responding clinicians to help people access services post-release.

 Program Staffing